gongqilin/API/my_application/delete_applications.md

 # Delete Application(s)

-In order to delete an Application/Client the user should tick on the check boxes of the Applications/Client he/she would want to delete and then select the 'Delete' button, as shown below.
+To delete Application(s)/Client(s), tick the check boxes next to the Application(s)/Client(s) and then select the 'Delete' button, as shown below.

 ![Delete Application](../images/DeleteApplications.png)

 This will delete the selected Application(s)/Client(s).
-If the deletion is succesful the Application List will be refreshed to display the currently available Application(s)/Client(s).
+If the deletion is succesful, the **Application List** page will be refreshed to display the currently available Application(s)/Client(s).

 ####Success Messages